 - Won Freedom of Information Act lawsuits that resulted in the release of over 10,000 pages of previously unreleased refugee processing information, which now serves as the basis for numerous advocacy and reform efforts;

 - At the request of the White House, conducted research that led to improved Special Immigrant Visa processing for U.S. allies in Iraq and Afghanistan, resulting in an increase in visas processed from 392 in 2011 to more than 6,000 in 2013;

-- Provided evidence necessary to change the Dutch asylum policy to recognize LGBTI Iraqis as a population at special risk, thereby saving thousands of Iraqis in the Netherlands from deportation;
+- Provided evidence necessary to change the Dutch asylum policy to recognize LGBTI Iraqis as a population at special risk, thereby saving LGBTI Iraqis in the Netherlands from deportation;

-- Through the 2014 National Defense Authorization Act, attained the right to attorney representation for Iraqi and Afghan visa and refugee applicants—the first-ever access to counsel provisions for any overseas applicant seeking to resettle in the United States; and
+- Attained the right to attorney representation for Iraqi and Afghan visa and certain refugee applicants—the first-ever access to counsel provisions for any overseas applicant seeking to resettle in the United States; and

 - Extended and strengthened both the Iraqi and Afghan Special Immigrant Visa programs, ensuring the allotment of additional visas for over 50,000 U.S. allies and immediate family members.

 IRAP provides vital support to students, professionals, and organizational partners in the United States and across the globe.
 This work includes:

 - Engaging over 3,000 law students and pro bono lawyers in our work, thereby developing a generation of advocates and leaders in human rights and refugee resettlement advocacy; and

 - Developing partnerships with over 50 U.S.-based and international human rights, immigration, and refugee resettlement organizations.
 This work bridges the gap between IRAP services and clients’ comprehensive needs.
 It also builds capacity for legal service professionals by providing strategic advice and training on how to identify, refer, and advise clients.